bhgabel/Accessioning/README.md

-# Paper Orders
+# Intl Order Processing

 Refer to *SOP-0191 Specimen Materials Processing and Accessioning* for official instructions

 **Any information on the order form should be entered into SFDC at some point during the accessioning process**

-1. Check ESI on block/slides to order and path report
+1. Compare ESI on block/slides to req and path report
-	- Find in path report: name, DOB, gender, ESI, DOC, diagnosis
+	- Find in path report: name, DOB, gender, ESI, DOC, subdx
-	- If slides only have S barcode sticker, add "OK to proceed: S Barcode is physical identifier/ESI is per order form and to be used for reporting"<br> to notes section in LIMS
+	- If slides only have S barcode sticker, add to notes section in LIMS<br>"OK to proceed: S Barcode is physical identifier/ESI is per order form and to be used for reporting"
 2. Duplicate patient search
-	- First search: full name, <br>Second search: first three-four letters of first and last + * + year of birth
+	- First search: full name, <br>Second search: first 3-4 letters of first and last + * + year of birth
 	- If order exists → go to **[Order Exists](#order-exists)**
 	- If only patient exists → go to **[Contact Exists](#contact-exists)**
 	- Example: